Aosotsi/OEISA007063/README.md

 This repository presents a proof for the Kimberling expulsion conjecture (OEIS A007063), which asks whether every positive integer eventually appears on the diagonal of a specific dynamically generated array.
 The proof confirms that the answer is yes.

-## The Problem: A 30-Year-Old Shuffle
+## Problem Statement: The Kimberling Shuffle

 On February 1991, the mathematician Clark Kimberling proposed an intuitively "simple"/straightforward problem in *CRUX MATHEMATICORUM Volume 17, #2*.
 It involved a pseudo-random process of generating an infinite array of numbers.